 Transcript Notation: A written notation indicating that disciplinary action was taken.
 This sanction may be applied in cases in which the student has been permanently separated from the College.

 Change in Housing Assignment: Removal or reassignment of the student to another location in College Housing.
-All recommendations for removal from College Housing must be reviewed and approved by the Assistant Vice President, Student Life, or designee.
+All recommendations for removal from College Housing must be reviewed and approved by the Associate Vice President, Student Life, or designee.

 Exclusion or Removal from College Housing: Exclusion or removal may be permanent or for a specified period of time.
 If the student is excluded or removed from Housing, the Housing Agreement will be cancelled.
 The Terms and Conditions of the Housing Agreement regarding cancellation fees and proration of rental fees will apply.
-All recommendations for removal from College Housing must be reviewed and approved by the Assistant Vice President, Student Life, or designee.
+All recommendations for removal from College Housing must be reviewed and approved by the Associate Vice President, Student Life, or designee.

 Other: An action for follow up to ensure compliance and success for the student, and the welfare of the community.
 This also includes any actions determined by the student and/or the Chief Student Affairs Officer.